 2022 Ruesink Outstanding Associate Instructor: Sarah Wolf

 Sarah Wolf is a sixth-year Ph.D. candidate in Associate Professor Kim Rosvall's lab.
 In her Ph.D. research, Sarah studies how stress accelerates biological ageing in wild songbirds.
 Sarah has served as an associate instructor for several undergraduate courses, including BIOL-L 113 Biology Laboratory, BIOL-Z 406 Vertebrate Zoology, and most notably, BIOL-Z 460 Animal Behavior.
 In Z460, Sarah enjoys working closely with each student to incorporate their scientific curiosities into exciting research proposals about animal behavior.
 She has also given several guest lectures on how telomere dynamics interact with life-history trade-offs and behavior.

 About the Albert Ruesink Outstanding Associate Instructor Teaching Award in Biology

 This fund supports an annual award that promotes and recognizes excellent teaching by graduate students teaching in the IU Bloomington Department of Biology.
 Candidates must be Department of Biology majors or related majors who have been selected for the award because of their teaching within the Department of Biology.
-The annual award shall be a minimum of $1,500 per year, and the number of recipients each year should never exceed three.
+The number of recipients each year should never exceed three.
 Should sufficient income be available after the teaching award is granted, this fund could also be used to send departmental graduate students to conferences primarily related to teaching, with preference given to students presenting papers or posters at these conferences.

 This award was established in 2013 by Albert and Kathy Ruesink.
 During their careers at Indiana University, the couple mentored thousands of students.